 In all, it was an astonishing turnaround for a company that came perilously close to going out of business during the 1990s.

 Apple market cap heads for $1 trillion

 Today, Apple has long since passed its $200 billion valuation.
 It went on to become the first company in history to reach the $700 billion, the $800 billion and the $900 billion marks.
-That was all en route to the $1 trillion mark, which Apple achieved on January 3, 2022.
+That was all en route to the $3 trillion mark, which Apple achieved on January 3, 2022.
 (That peak didn’t last: Today, Apple’s market cap sits at $2.35 trillion.)